-Viewig the audit trail results in an XML file (chapter 3.3.8.5 Report format).
+Viewing the audit trail results in an XML file.
+For more information see chapter Report format.

 3.3.8.5 Report format

 The report created on the basis of data in the audit trail is crucial for reconstructing the events that led to a change of archived records at any point in the life cycle - from their creation to the viewing of the audit trail.
 In the absence of an audit trail, it is practically impossible for an authorized person to conduct an audit based on subjective evaluations of circumstances and events.